Right-wing activists accused of orchestrating false sexual assault allegations against Pete Buttigieg

 At some point, the original Medium post was removed from the website.

 Burkman released a statement on Tuesday “vehemently denying the claims” he was involved in fabricating the story, claiming he was approached by Kelly.
-Fox News has also requested comment from Wohl but has not gotten a response.

 FOX NEWS TO HOST PETE BUTTIGIEG TOWN HALL